gwax/www-gwax/posts/2006/02/the-bane-of-my-car-audio-experience.rst

 :tags: vehicles

 |Ford Factory Amp| |Ford Factory Amp (open)| Today I tore apart the trim
-on the passenger side of my truck, and ripped out the God foresaken "Premium Audio" factory installed amplifier.
+on the passenger side of my truck, and ripped out the God forsaken "Premium Audio" factory installed amplifier.
 The factory amp has long been the bane of my truck's stereo system for a very long time now.
 The number of problems I can blame on that stupid amp are many and I won't